AI @ UnitedHealth

 Summary

-- UnitedHealth Group has aggressively expanded its AI footprint, reaching around 1,000 AI applications in production by mid-2025, spanning claims processing, call routing, chatbots, data summarization, and resource allocation.
+- UnitedHealth has aggressively expanded its use of AI technologies, now boasting over 1,000 AI applications in production as of mid-2025, spanning areas from claims processing and customer service chatbots to data transcription and predictive analytics.

 VIBE METER